leoole100/tracker/README.md

 robotics.
 Moving a camera to track a ping pong ball during gameplay creates an interesting platform to explore and evaluate detection, tracking, and control strategies.
-This is due to its unique combination of steady ballistic flight and rapid, complex bounces at high speeds.
+This is due to its unique combination of steady ballistic flight interrupted by rapid, complex bounces at high speeds.

 To simplify the exploration of different strategies, the system is designed with modularity and accessibility in mind.
 Each component is